turtle96/taskell/docs/DeveloperGuide.md

 **MSS**

-1. User enters a wrong command
+1. User enters a command
-2. Taskell executed it
+2. Taskell executes it
+3. User requests to list commands history
-3. User requests to undo the wrong command
+4. User requests to undo command at specific index
-4. Taskell undo the previous command <br>
+5. Taskell undoes the previous command <br>
 Use case ends

 **Extensions**

-2a.
+3a.
 The user did not enter any previous command

+> 3a1.
+Taskell shows a message indicating no commands available for undo<br>

+4a.
+The user enters invalid index

-> 2a1.
-Taskell shows an error message <br>
+> 4a1.
+Taskell shows error message indicating index is invalid<br>

 #### Use case: List task